-If you don’t learn how to put the critic in its place, it can rule your life, keeping you very safe but also keeping you from learning and growing and trying something new, such as starting your own business or asking for more flexible work arrangements.
+If you don’t learn how to put the critic in its place, it can rule your life, keeping you very safe but also keeping you from learning and growing and trying something new, such as starting your own business, asking for more flexible work arrangements or mixing up your life arenas as you approach a post-work phase.
 You may never be able to silence the critic permanently, but you can most definitely stop it conducting your orchestra – and relegate it to an occasional crash of the cymbals from the back row.

 Tips for dealing with the inner critic

 Some of these tips may sound a little crazy, but as we have just agreed that you have inner voices trying to control you, please go with me this one step further and try some of these tips.
 They may change your life.
 I promise.

 1. Study your critic’s habits.